 Preliminary voting is closed on midnight the Friday before the second Saturday in February.
 Finalists will be notified within 72 hours and offered an opportunity to provide additional copies of their candidate novel for the BSFS readers.
 PLEASE NOTE: Due to demands on our time in the spring, we cannot personally notify all the authors of candidate novels of their novels' standings.
 If your novel is a candidate and you have not, by the end of February, been contacted about being a finalist, you should check the finalist list on this website to make sure you have not missed our communication.

 Final voting for the Award is closed at the end of April and within 48 hours the winner will be notified and extended a formal invitation to be our Guest at Balticon.
-One copy of each donated book is retained in the BSFS library and additional copies will be offered at the BSFS Books for Kids fund-raising auction at Balticon, to Baltimore City School libraries, and at the Baltimore Book Festival in September.
+One copy of each donated book is retained in the BSFS library and additional copies will be offered at the BSFS Books for Kids fund-raising auction at Balticon, to Baltimore City School libraries, or sold and/or distributed at other Fan Events as appropriate.